certbot/certbot/docs/install.rst

 modern OSes based on Debian, Fedora, SUSE, Gentoo and Darwin.

-To double check the integrity of the ``certbot-auto`` script before running it requires gpg2 installed and setting an appropriate key server
+To double check the integrity of the ``certbot-auto`` script before running it using gpg2 install the package gnupg

 Installing with ``certbot-auto`` requires 512MB of RAM in order to build some of the dependencies.
 Installing from pre-built OS packages avoids this